African-American folktales

 African-American folktales refer to the storytelling and oral history practices of enslaved African Americans from the 1700s through the 1900s and African Americans descendants.
 Common themes in African-American folktales include tricksters, life lessons, heartwarming tales, and slavery.
 African Americans created folktales that spoke about the hardships of slavery, telling stories of folk spirits who could outwit their slaveholders and defeat their enemies.
 These folk stories gave hope to enslaved people, suggesting that folk spirits would liberate them from slavery.

 Folktales have also been misused to perpetuate negative stereotypes about the African American community, from minstrel shows to academic journals.
 One of these figures is High John de Conqueror.
 He often symbolized empowerment for newly freed slaves, It was said that if they needed him, his spirit resided in a local root.
 Other common figures in African American folktales include Anansi, Br'er Rabbit, and Uncle Monday.
 Many folktales are unique to African-American culture, while African, European, and Native American tales influenced others.
 In the present, the impact of African American folklore is apparent in Hip-hop music, where themes like gangsters and pimps are influenced by the "badman" and "trickster" archetypes.

-Overview
+In some contexts, folklorists employ the terms "culture keepers" or contemporary "griots" to refer to the people who contribute to the preservation of African American folklore through sharing and creation.

+African-American folklore

+African-American folklore encompasses the informally learned folk traditions of African Americans as expressed in its oral traditions, customs and customary rituals, and material culture.

+African-American folktales overview

 African-American folktales are a storytelling tradition rooted in Africa.
 These folktales are a testament to a rich oral tradition that spread when Africans were brought to the Americas as slaves.
-Most African-American folktales fall into one of eight categories of tales: origin stories, trickery and trouble, triumph over natural or supernatural evils, comic or heartwarming, God and the devil, life lessons, ghosts and spirits, slaves and their slave-owners.
+Most African-American folktales fall into one of eight categories of tales: origin stories, trickery and trouble, triumph over natural or supernatural evils, comic or heartwarming, God and the devil, life lessons, ghosts and spirits, slaves and their enslavers.
 Many revolve around anthropomorphic animals with the same morals and shortcomings as humans, providing a sense of relatability.
 New tales voice the African experience in the Americas; however, many tales still maintain the traditional style and tell of their African roots.
 Although many of the original stories evolved since Africans were brought to the Americas as slaves, their meanings and life lessons have remained the same.